Every day is a new day.

 So, counting your wins at the end of the day sets the course of your mindset towards a better start tomorrow.

 But if your wins are connected to your true intentions, and your intentions are connected to the person you wish to be, well then all of this becomes just that much more powerful.
-The positive energy you will begin to feel over time will overcome almost any negative kink in your day.
+The positive energy you will begin to feel over time will overcome most any negative kink in your day.

 The accomplishment of each intention throughout each day will serve to re-fill this positive state and you will begin to become far more aware of your progress and intentional state of mind.